Eli-Rousseau/ProtectingArchives/README.md

 1. Locate an appropriate PowerShell module folder.

-2. Create a new directory within a module folder of the same name as this module (i.e., "ProtectingFolders").
+2. Create a new directory within a module folder of the same name as this module (i.e., `ProtectingArchives`).

 3. Place the script inside the new folder.